 A registered property valuation is commonly added as a condition for buyers when purchasing a property with a mortgage, as banks will require this to ensure the money they are lending is appropriate.
 It is also a great way to justify your asking price and can save time and money later, if you already have one completed.
 If all other means of research have left you unsure, a property valuation will give you confidence you are getting the right price for your property.

 When valuing your property for a private sale, we recommend you use a combination of the above to make sure your valuation is as accurate as possible.
-If you are in unsure at all, purchasing a professional valuation is your best option.
-Having an available estimated valuation document will be very attractive to buyers and will help you get an offer.
+If you are in unsure at all, purchasing a professional valuation is your best option, check out our recommended partners here: Services Directory.
+Having an available estimated valuation document will be very attractive to buyers and can greatly help you get an offer.

 Last thing!
 Consider getting a "pre-purchase inspection" done also.
 These reports generally paid for by buyers, however some companies offer some that are transferable from the seller to buyer upon purchase.
 Having a transferable pre-purchase inspection can be very attractive to buyers who may otherwise have to purchase their own to satisfy a bank, meaning you get the offer over the house down the road that doesn't!